Adithej/odin-recipes/README.md

 # odin-recipes
-A recipies site prokect that will showcase recipe which are suitable for IBD patients
+A recipies site specilised for Inflammtory Bowel Disease Patients